 When life gives you lemons, make lemonade.
 It’s a brilliant piece of advice.

-I’d been asked by a car dealership to take one of their hire vehicles on a Scotland with The Wee White Dug adventure.
+I’d been invited by a car dealership to take one of their hire vehicles on a Scottish adventure.
 The vehicle they wanted me to review was a VW California Ocean camper.
 A road trip in a VW camper has been on my bucket list for as long as I can remember.

-We were super excited when we arrived at the dealership on Good Friday to collect our wheels, but there was no VW California Ocean waiting for us.
-After a half-hearted and sheepish apology we were advised they only had a VW California Beach available.
+We were super excited when we arrived at the dealership in Loanhead on Good Friday to collect our wheels.
+Sadly there was no VW California Ocean waiting for us.
+After a sheepish apology we were told they only had a VW California Beach available.
 The Beach lacks all of the Ocean’s mod cons.
 There’s no fridge, cooker, sink, storage space, back-up power supply, or automatic lifting roof.
 I couldn’t hide my disappointment.
 Without a fridge our food would go to waste – money down the drain.
-Not an acceptable way to treat someone you expect to produce glowing digital content for you.
+Not the best way to treat someone you’ve approached to create digital content for you.

 We set off feeling flat.
 I’d imagined us happily singing along to the playlist I’d compiled.

-85 miles in, wondering how we’d manage on a camping trip without as much as a kettle, camping stove or mug to our name we turned to head home.
-A few miles later we realised our weekend was in danger of becoming a write-off.
-A quick u-turn, and we were heading north once more – uncertain how, or where we’d be spending the weekend.
+85 miles in, wondering how we’d manage on a camping trip without no equipment whatsoever we turned to head home.
+A few miles later we realised our weekend was in danger of becoming a write-off through no fault of our own.
+A quick u-turn later and we were heading north once more – unsure how, or where we’d be spending the weekend.

 With hindsight I wish we’d never set off in the camper.
-I’d been caught completely off guard when the dealership dropped their bombshell, and had been trying to remain professional and positive.
-We’d miss our own trusty car, but the weekend was still ours to enjoy, and that’s exactly what we’d do.
+I’d been caught off-guard and was trying to remain professional after the dealership dropped their bombshell.
+We’d miss having our own car, but the weekend was ours to enjoy, and that’s exactly what we’d do.

 Day 1 – Into the lap of luxury – Fort Augustus